antaris-inc/SatOS-Payload-SDK/docs/src/python-application-guide.rst

 To write to a GPIO pin, call `api_pa_pc_write_gpio(<pin>, <value>)`.
 The written value will be returned from the function.
 A value of -1 will be returned if the operation fails.
+After the operation is completed simply call `api_pa_pc_deinit_gpio_lib()` to deinitialize the GPIO library

-At this time, GPIO support is limited to FTDI devices.
+At this time, GPIO support is limited to FTDI and QA7 devices.

 CAN